Almost all nutrition advice recommends eating more fruits and vegetables.

 Nutrition experts recommend fruits and vegetables in the treatment and prevention of several chronic diseases – diabetes, hypertension, high cholesterol, heart disease, and cancers.
 The greatest health benefits have been attributed to the green leafy, yellow/orange, citrus and cruciferous varieties.

-A recent study, cited below, tried to determine exactly which fruits and vegetables were most likely to do this.
+A 2014 research study tried to determine exactly which fruits and vegetables were most likely to keep us healthy.